-These “audition electives” can really help your chances of matching at a program.
+These “audition electives” can really help your chances of matching at a program especially for more competitive specialties.
 Some applicants with whom I speak are often fearful of doing away electives because they believe a less than perfect performance may actually hurt their chances of matching at the program where they rotate.
 Indeed, this is often not the case.
 As the associate director of a program, I often found that applicants who demonstrated a solid (or even mediocre) performance when rotating with us were ranked higher than other applicants with slightly better stats.
 Most program directors would rather take a student whom they know will be a solid, “no-problem” resident than take a risk on someone with whom they have not worked.

 It is essential that you ask for letters from faculty within the specialty to which you are applying.
-I recommend getting at least two letters from faculty within that specialty.
+MedEdits recommends getting at least two letters from faculty within that specialty.
 In general, the best letters are written by people with whom you worked and, ideally, they should be clerkship directors, program or associate program directors, chairs or other academic faculty.
 When I reviewed applications for an emergency medicine residency program, while I read all of the letters carefully, I paid special attention to those letters from emergency medicine faculty.

-Demonstrate interest in your desired specialty
+Demonstrate Interest in your Desired Specialty

 It is most likely that the last personal statement you wrote was for medical school.
 The approach you should take for your residency personal statement is different; you must convince the reader of your commitment to the chosen specialty.
 Some creativity will help engage your reader, but, in general, this statement should be a less creative piece than was your medical school personal statement.
 A well-written personal statement that piques the reader’s interest will increase the odds that you will be granted an interview.
 The Electronic Residency Application Service (ERAS) allows you to write more than one personal statement so consider writing different statements for different types of programs.
 For example, a community based program does not necessarily want an applicant who hopes to make research a major part of his or her residency training.
 You can also write a statement targeted to a specific geographic area.